jtienhaara/kubedemo/README.md

 - logging: Loki and Promtail
   https://grafana.com/oss/loki/

-The foundation layer is still being built up, work in progress.
-Platform layer next, then application layer, and eventually operations layer...
+The layers (foundation, platform, application, operations) are still being built up, work in progress.
+Platform layer is the current main focus, then application layer, and eventually operations layer...
 One of these days this'll be done.

 ## Disks warning